latifaghassan/ARTIC/README.md

 4- Art Piece Credit Line.

 - Send back to the user when they request the endpoint `/art/` with the method `get` to recieve the mentioned information above.

+- Create a CRUD endpoints for our backend application that will do the following operations:

+1- POST endpoint to create a new favourite art item in our DB.

+2- GET endpoint to retrive our favourite pieces of art.

+3- DELETE endpoint to delete a favourite item from our DB

+4- PUT endpoint to update certain information about our favourtie item pieces.

+- Define a Schema models for out DATA that will be saved in our Mongo DB.